lthms/spatial-shell/README.md

 # Spatial Shell

-Spatial Shell implements a spatial model inspired by Material Shell and Paper WM, for Sway.
+Spatial Shell implements a spatial model inspired by Material Shell and Paper WM, for i3 and Sway.
 More precisely, it organizes the windows in your workspaces as if they are on a ribbon, showing only a fixed number at a time.

-It is implemented as a daemon, communicating with Sway using your favorite tiling manager’s IPC protocol (if you are curious, have a look at `man sway-ipc`!).
+It is implemented as a daemon, communicating with i3 or Sway using your favorite tiling manager’s IPC protocol (if you are curious, have a look at `man sway-ipc`!).

 ## Configuration

-The simplest way to start using Spatial Shell with sway is to include the minimal configuration file provided in this repository (`contrib/sway/spatial.conf`) in your sway config file.
+The simplest way to start using Spatial Shell with sway is to include the minimal configuration file provided in this repository (`contrib/sway/spatial.conf`) in your i3 or sway config file.
 You will need to set some variables before including it.

 Spatial Shell is a lot more enjoyable to use with some visual aids to help you